inkstitch/inkstitch/README.md

 You can also manually manipulate the underlying SVG XML structure by using Inkscape's XML Editor pane.
 Its "Raise" and "Lower" buttons directly manipulate the order of XML tags in the SVG file and are not subject to the same limitations as PageUp and PageDown.
 Note that the ordering of XML tags in the XML Editor tool is the _reverse_ of the order of objects in the Objects tool.

-### Step 4: Render to CSV
+### Step 4: Render to a file format supported by your machine

 Once I've got everything in the right order, I deselect all objects and run *Embroider* again.
 This will embroider all visible objects in the document.
-As described in the Setup section above, I render my embroidery file in CSV format and convert it with EmbroiderModder's `libembroidery-convert` utility.
+In the extension settings, select a file format supported by your machine.
+Most machines can support DST, and some Brother machines prefer PES.

-*Embroider* will create a file in the specified output directory named after your SVG file, but with the extension changed to `.csv`.
+*Embroider* will create a file in the specified output directory named after your SVG file, but with the extension changed to `.DST`, `.PES`, or whatever format you selected.
 It will back up any existing file there, storing up to 5 old copies of each file.

 ### Step 5: Convert to PES and upload

-My sewing machine uses the PES format, so I convert the CSV file into a .PES and send it over to my sewing machine.
-My Brother SE400 acts like a (very small!)
-USB flash drive.
-I use a [script](bin/embroider-remote) to do the CSV and upload steps all at once.
+Transfer the design to your machine in whatever manner is appropriate.
+My machine exposes itself as a (tiny) USB thumb drive, so I can upload directly.

 ### Step 6: Test-sew